Where to Stay in Nice in 2026: Best Places in 10 Neighborhoods

 By Train

-Ligne 4 travels along the coast and stops at Beaulieu-sur-Mer from which it is a long walk to Cap Ferrat.
+Ligne 4 travels along the coast and stops at Beaulieu-sur-Mer from which it's a short and pleasant walk along the Promenade Maurice Rouvier to Cap Ferrat.
+Or, pick up the 15 bus to Cap Ferrat.

 By Bus

-Ligne d'Azur runs bus 15 from Nice to Beaulieu-sur-Mer which stops at a number of places in Cap Ferrat.
+Ligne d'Azur runs bus 15 from Nice to Beaulieu-sur-Mer and back which stops at a number of places in Cap Ferrat.
+Note that the bus heads first to the train station at Beaulieu-sur-Mer and then loops through Cap Ferrat before heading back to Nice.

 Tourist Information